practicalli/clojure/reference/jvm/common-options.md

 ## Java heap size

+Java Ergonomics should provide sensible default options.
+Performance analysis of the running code may show advantages of manually setting memory sizes.

 Set the initial heap size if memory usage will quickly grow

 `-Xms` – start heap size for JVM, e.g. `-Xms2048m` sets an initial heap size of 2 GB